Share This Article

 Note: Apply in light, even layers.
 Oversaturating the hair can increase drying time and lead to unnecessary heat exposure.

-Kenra Platinum Blow-Dry Spray
+Kenra Blow Dry Spray

-Mizani Style Shifter Heat Protection Spray
+Mizani Style Shifter

 Heat Protectant Serums for Silk Presses and Blowouts